 Year-by-year exemptions had allowed restaurants to continue dispensing plastic straws and utensils.
 The exemption was not renewed this year and is set to expire June 30.

-Seattle has made concentrated efforts to reduce its plastic footprint.
+concentrated efforts to reduce its plastic footprint.
 In 2010, a ban on plastic bags went into effect, which help cut plastic bag waste from residential garbage from 262 tons to 136 tons by 2014—nearly a 50 percent drop.

 Plastic Shreds, Rubber Bands and Balloon Pieces Found in Thai Turtle https://t.co/66MdIJDbvM @YEARSofLIVING @PlasticPollutes @MarchForOcean @oceana @Surfrider #plasticpollution